FreeClimbAPI/freeclimb-cli/docs/queue-members.md

 ARGUMENTS
   QUEUEID  String that uniquely identifies the Queue that the Member belongs to.
-  CALLID   ID of the Call that the Member belongs to
+  CALLID   ID of the Call that the Member belongs to.

 OPTIONS
   -h, --help  show CLI help
-  -n, --next  Displays the next page of output.
 ```

 _See code: [src/commands/queue-members/get.ts](https://github.com/FreeClimbAPI/freeclimb-cli/blob/v0.2.2/src/commands/queue-members/get.ts)_